devmfc/debian-on-amlogic/README.md

 When I have some time to spare I will try to upload the sources.

 ## Give me a star when these images work for you
-If you use my images, let me know by giving me a star for this repo!
+If you find these images useful, let me know by giving me a star for this repo!
 Thanks!